kakwa/libemf2svg/README.md

 [...]
 ```

-The emf files used for these checks are in *./tests/resources/emf/*.
+The emf files used for these checks are located in [./tests/resources/emf/](https://github.com/kakwa/libemf2svg/blob/master/tests/resources/emf/).